 - Send out the official calendar link

-A launch party isn’t required to launch your social media calendar.
-But it does build on the excitement of your social media marketing and ensures that everyone begins using the social media calendar the following day.
+Of course, a launch party isn’t required to launch your social media calendar.
+But it does build on the excitement of your social media marketing and helps to get your team on board — all at the same time — so you can all start using it the next day.

 More Life, Less Stress – Thank You Social Media Calendar!